 The EU Sustainable Finance Disclosure Regulations ("SFDR") aims to provide more transparency on sustainability-related topics so that investors can make informed investment decisions.
-SFDR requires specific disclosures on how UBS-FMI considers PAI, which are defined as the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee concerns, respect for human rights, anti-corruption, and anti-bribery matters.
+SFDR requires specific disclosures on how UBS-FML considers PAI, which are defined as the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee concerns, respect for human rights, anti-corruption, and anti-bribery matters.

-UBS acknowledges a need for transparency of PAI of investment decisions on sustainability factors, and therefore has defined and follows internal procedures on identification and prioritization of adverse impacts and considers these as part of its investment decision making process.
-UBS believes that material sustainability issues matter for financial performance and we know that clients have an interest in many of these topics.
+UBS-FML acknowledges a need for transparency of PAI of investment decisions on sustainability factors, and therefore has defined and follows internal procedures on identification and prioritization of adverse impacts and considers these as part of its investment decision making process.
+UBS-FML believes that material sustainability issues matter for financial performance and we know that clients have an interest in many of these topics.

-UBS-FMI has delegated portfolio management to the following portfolio managers:
+UBS-FML has delegated portfolio management to the following portfolio managers:

-- UBS Asset Management ("UBS-AM"), a business division of UBS Group AG - UBS Global Wealth Management ("UBS-GWM"), a business division of UBS Group AG - Third party portfolio managers
+- UBS Asset Management ("UBS-AM"), a business division of UBS Group AG - UBS Global Wealth Management ("UBS-GWM"), a business division of UBS Group AG - Third party portfolio managers as part of our White Label Solutions business ("WLS")

 However, the Management Company remains ultimately responsible for the portfolio management function, hence, the delegation is subject to supervision and monitoring from the Management Company.
-In order to achieve this, the Management Company has implemented a robust control framework.
+In order to achieve this, the Management Company has implemented a robust oversight control framework.

-The assessment of PAI is performed for all funds managed by UBS-FMI and includes both, sustainable and non-sustainable strategies.
+The assessment of PAI is performed for all funds and discretionary portfolio management mandates managed by UBS-FML and includes both, sustainable and non sustainable strategies.
 The indicators provided in section 2 are based on PAI data from 3 May 2024.

-UBS-FMI actively considers certain PAI indicators as part of its sustainable investing strategies (SFDR Article 8 / 9).
-"Article 8" & "Article 9" are references to the specific levels of product level disclosure prescribed by the EU regulation on sustainability related disclosures in the financial services sector ("SFDR").
+UBS-FML actively considers certain PAI indicators as part of its sustainable investing strategies (SFDR Article 8 / 9).
+"Article 8" & "Article 9" are references to the specific product level disclosures prescribed by the EU regulation on sustainability related disclosures in the financial services sector (SFDR).
 Products have been positioned into these strategies during the reference period and will continue to be so in the future.

-UBS-FMI will seek to improve data coverage as industry practice emerges and will assess indicators in order to have as broad a coverage as possible for future consideration into the investment process.
+The availability and accessibility of reliable market data to compute the PAI indicator is still a challenge for the industry.
+UBS-FML will seek to improve data coverage as industry practice emerges and will assess indicators in order to have as broad a coverage as possible for future consideration into the investment process.

-Specific considerations of PAI on product level by UBS AM and UBS GWM are further elaborated in the section 3.3 of the report.
+Specific considerations of PAI at product level by UBS AM and UBS GWM are further elaborated in the section 3.3 of the report.